davidclough/node/_documents/javascript-guide/javascript-guide.md

 Note that the above only really works with strings.
 You are allowed to put any type of object within the brackets but only the `.toString()` text will be used as the key.
 This means that if you try to use two different complex objects then `[object Object]` will be used as the key, unless toString() has been overridden, meaning that they will refer to the same value.

-ES2015 introduces several new collection types, including `Map`. `Map` _does_ allow you to use any type of object as the key.
+>ES2015 introduces several new collection types, including `Map`. `Map` _does_ allow you to use any type of object as the key.

 ### <a name="style-getters-and-setters"></a>Getters and Setters
 ES5 does allow for getters and setters to be defined.
 They will only work in IE9 and above though.

 C# programmers may be tempted to use these as standard instead of using ordinary, "field-like" properties.
 However, although they can add some real value in places, their overuse in ES5 is strongly discouraged as, in a language like, JavaScript, it is likely to just add extra layers of confusion to your code.
-This is especially true if the majority of getter/setter pairs merely retrieve the value of a private variable or set its value without anything further - these add an extra layer of indirection without any real value.
+This is especially true if the majority of getter/setter pairs merely retrieve the value of a private variable or set its value without anything further - these certainly add an extra layer of indirection without any real value.

 As in C# they are really just methods that are called via a special syntax.